-As I mentioned in Part I, HP StoreVirtual integrated very well with Microsoft Hyper-V such as HP Insight Control for Microsoft System Center, HP Management pack for SCOM, VSS provider and requestor functions, LeftHand DSM for MPIO, Application Aware Snapshot Manager, Recovery Manager for Windows, Windows Active Directory and SMI-S Support for System Center Virtual Machine Manager.
+As we mentioned in Part I, HP StoreVirtual integrated very well with Microsoft Hyper-V such as HP Insight Control for Microsoft System Center, HPE Management Pack for SCOM, VSS provider and requestor functions, LeftHand DSM for MPIO, Application-Aware Snapshot Manager, Recovery Manager for Windows, Windows Active Directory and SMI-S Support for System Center Virtual Machine Manager.

-Once the StoreVirtual cluster has been setup as described in Part II, the cluster virtual IP address of the VSA can be added as storage provider into Virtual Machine Manager.
-When adding StoreVirtual, make sure you use SSL encryption for the communication, default port (TCP 5989), and protocol SMI-S CIM-XML as showing in below screenshots:
+Once the StoreVirtual cluster has been set up as described in Part II, the cluster virtual IP address of the VSA can be added as a storage provider into Virtual Machine Manager.
+When adding StoreVirtual, make sure you use SSL encryption for the communication, default port (TCP 5989), and protocol SMI-S CIM-XML as shown in the below screenshots:

-Note: After you successfully registered the VSA in VMM via SMI-S, there is no information shown rather than the device name.
-No Vendor, No Model and even No storage information!!!
+Note: After you successfully registered the VSA in VMM via SMI-S, there is no information shown other than the device name.
+No Vendor, No Model, and even No storage information!!!